 When encouraging students into gas behaviour, remind them of safety issues with moving quickly around the lab – you may prefer to go outside if there is equipment out for other reasons.

-The instructions are written for the students, but it may be easier to facilitate for you to read the instructions out to them or choose an organizer student to lead them through the task.
+The instructions are written for the students, but it may be easier to facilitate for you to read the instructions out to them or choose an organiser student to lead them through the task.

 Help students overcome the logistical choices quickly, by giving them details about how to stand for solids.